Khloe Kardashian Refusing To Acknowledge Rob, Blac Chyna Drama: ‘KUWTK’ Feud Erupts? [Rumor]

 Now that there’s a child involved, there’s nothing that Khloe Kardashian can do to help her brother — he has to figure it out himself and hope that he manages to find himself back to being on good terms with Chyna, who has reportedly left the couple’s home with the baby.

 As seen on Kardashian’s Snapchat, Blac supposedly emptied the entire house, only leaving small amounts of furniture behind, Entertainment Tonight recalls.
-The mother of two is said to have taken all of her belongings and moved into a new home nearby, but she’s refusing to cooperate with Rob’s wishes to see Dream because of the consistent drama she’s had to deal with from her fiance.
+The mother-of-two is said to have taken all of her belongings and moved into a new home nearby, but she’s refusing to cooperate with Rob’s wishes to see Dream because of the consistent drama she’s had to deal with from her fiance.

 Khloe Kardashian, as explained by Hollywood Life, is not trying to help her brother in any way.
 While the 29-year-old would have liked for his family members to give him a helping hand, they are showing him what tough love feels like, especially since he brought this all upon himself.